SOUTH SHORE YMCA

 THE SOUTH SHORE YMCA’S CHILD PROTECTION STEPS

-• Screen Staff and Volunteers – all staff/volunteers are screened through national criminal background checks and reference checks
+• Screen Staff and Volunteers – all staff members are screened through national criminal background checks and reference checks

 • Child Abuse Prevention Training for all staff